 The Royal Albert Hall’s own outreach services aim to enable a wide range of people to experience the Royal Albert Hall.
 Most striking of these is the annual Friendship Matinee which is a specially programmed matinee performance in the main auditorium providing people who are part of a charity or community group, and those who may not usually come to the Hall, the opportunity to see world-class shows for just £5.

-One of the most interesting organisations was Flourishing Lives who describe themselves as a London-wide coalition of organisations taking a creative, relational approach to supporting richer, more independent lives for older people.
+One of the most interesting organisations was dating websites for country lovers who describe themselves as a London-wide coalition of organisations taking a creative, relational approach to supporting richer, more independent lives for older people.

 We believe that building quality relationships is the heart of our work – genuinely engaging with older people as unique individuals and forming close bonds with the dedicated staff and volunteers who work alongside them.